 A week ago, I was in Findhorn Community attending Climate Change and Consciousness conference.
-Two dozens of eloquent keynote speakers imbued the hall with intense charge between hope and despair, sharing their prospects of possible futures.
+Two dozens of eloquent keynote speakers imbued the hall with an intense charge between hope and despair, sharing their prospects of possible futures.

 Everything they said might be right, or wrong, but that doesn’t matter.
-What matters is that I understand the value of my story, my work, my attitude, my solutions.
+What matters is that I understand the value of my story, my work, my attitude, and my solutions.

 My way is elegantly simple, like in my story about the storm.
 Most importantly, my way is relevant to humanity; I know where my book Human fits and how!

 It is unrealistic to expect people would change proactively on their own, just because the world as we know it is going to end in a decade or two.
-Last three, four generations have been lulled into material comfort, they are detached from warning signs, unable to register them.
+The last three, or four generations have been lulled into material comfort, they are detached from warning signs, unable to register them.
 They are like the old man asking for the price of peaches, five minutes before the storm will strike.

 The limitlessness of luxurious simplicity